BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-The speech-to-text service supports several prebuilt transcription models for various use cases that improve accuracy for phone calls, video recordings or professionally recorded video.
+The voice-to-text software supports several prebuilt transcription models for various use cases that improve accuracy for phone calls, video recordings or professionally recorded video.
 It supports audio formats such as FLAC, AMR, PCMU and WAV files.
 Also, SDKs are available for C#, Go, Java, Node.js, PHP, Python and Ruby.
 Google has also optimized the service to transcribe noisy audio without requiring additional noise cancellation.

 For the moment, these speech-to-text services are likely to complement -- rather than replace -- other input modalities.
 Still, they can provide value, especially by indexing large blocks of audio for compliance and customer service purposes or automatically generating captions for audio and video streams.